Alocasia Care Guide

 BLOOM

-Alocasias usually flower around spring/early summer.
+Alocasia usually flower around spring/early summer.
 Alocasia blooms are a sign of good health, and is amazing! i recommend not cutting the inflorescence.
 I´d let the Alocasia complete its flowering cycle.
-Flowering Alocasias are quite rare, since the conditions needs to be pitch perfect.
+Flowering Alocasia are quite rare, since the conditions needs to be pitch perfect.

 LIGHT REQUIREMENTS